magicsandbox-ai/magicsandbox/apps/CreateDocs/docs.md

 **Relevant Sandbox functions: requestGetData, requestGetAllData, requestGetAllKeysData**

-Assistants should ask for user approval before allowing cross-App reads.
+Assistants should ask for user approval before allowing cross-author reads.

 Currently, there are ways for Apps to access the network without using a Sandbox function, so Assistants should assume that Apps can exfiltrate any data they can access.
 Assistants should therefore block reads (e.g. requestGetData) as needed rather than attempting to block exfiltration (e.g. requestFetch).